 Definition of Mohegan in English:

-1A member of an American Indian people formerly inhabiting eastern Connecticut.
+1A member of an American Indian people formerly inhabiting the western parts of Connecticut and Massachusetts.
 Compare with Mahican.

 - With the advent of war, Plymouth gained support from New England's other colonies and from Mohegans, Pequots, and many Christian Indians.

 - Occom led many Christian Mohegans away from Connecticut in 1785, to join with other Christian southern New England tribal members in exodus to Brotherton, New York.

 - Mason, one of the founders of Norwich, and a force of Englishmen and Mohegans, are accused of burning down a Pequot village in 1637 during a war with the tribe.

 - Later, during King Philip's War, the colonists battled the Narragansetts with the aid of Mohegan fighters.

 - The painted stylized stockade, believed to represent the boundaries of ancestral lands, for instance, is often found on Nipmuc and Mohegan baskets.

 - I left the Dartmouth archive saturated with a sense of the tenuousness of Mohegan life in eighteenth-century New England.

 From Mohegan, literally 'people of the tidal waters'.